 Cancer patients often receive more than one type of treatment.

 Also, the psychological impact of a cancer diagnosis itself can cause anxiety and sleep disorders.

-According to a 2013 paper published in the European Journal of Cancer (EJC) Supplements, these symptoms have an enormous impact on quality of life, but they are frequently underestimated.
+According to published in the European Journal of Cancer (EJC) Supplements, these symptoms have an enormous impact on quality of life, but they are frequently underestimated.